DesignLedDublin/dailyplate/README.md

 Steps to test:

-1. Open browser and navigate to [Colour Theory](https://designleddublin.github.io/ColourTheory/)
+1. Open browser and navigate to [Daily Plate](https://designleddublin.github.io/dailyplate/)
 2. Open the developer tools (right click and inspect)
 3. Set to responsive and decrease width to 320px
 4. Set the zoom to 50%